Bellmac 32: Processor status word

 The Process Status Word is part of the register file and is aliased as R11.

 Instructions

 This microprocessor has 169 instructions, which are optimized for executing programs written in the C programming language.
 Accordingly, the format of character strings is adapted to C language specifications, for example.

 The instructions may have up to three operands.
 The processor has no floating-point or decimal arithmetic instructions, which were later provided by coprocessors WE 32106 and WE 32206.

 Memory

 The Bellmac 32 implements multiple types of memory addressing, such as linear, immediate 8, 16 or 32 bits, registration, register indirect, short shift, absolute and indirect displacement of 8, 16 or 32 bits.

 Usage

-The WE 32x00 processors were used in the AT&T Computer Systems' 3B series computers.
+The WE 32x00 processors were used in the AT&T Computer Systems' 3B series computers, being unveiled as commercially available products in the form of the 3B2, 3B5 and 3B20 ranges at the spring 1984 Comdex show.
+In mid-1985, AT&T started to offer the WE 32100 and associated chipset, along with "board-level" evaluation systems, to other manufacturers.

 Supporting chips

 AT&T had a lineup of WE 32x00 supporting chips and peripherals, including: